psvaiter/one-http-client/README.md

 then there's a lot of frameworks out there that may serve you better.
 From what I saw, they are very similar among them in the way to use.

+## Install

+The package is available at [NuGet.org](https://www.nuget.org/packages/OneHttpClient/).
+Follow the installation instructions.

 ## Usage

 - Inject the service interface as a dependency of a class that will make HTTP requests.